wingkwong/leetcode-the-hard-way/tutorials/basic-topics/linked-list.md

   ![image](https://user-images.githubusercontent.com/44477975/193444559-c57fa2ed-81cb-4039-924d-494b64f0c79d.png)

 Numbers with # behind them are the addresses in memory where these nodes are stored.
-Here, `head` stores the address for `node1` and `node1` stores the address for `node2`.
+Here, $head$ stores the address for $node1$ and $node1$ stores the address for $node2$.
 Notice that the address are not sequential.

 ## Basic Linked list operations